Join FairVote's Internship Program

 Types of Internships

-- Advocacy: Interns will work closely with fellows and staff to do various forms of outreach and communication, including but not limited to: assisting volunteers advocating for election reform on the local level, media relations, online organizing including email actions, list building, supporter management, social media, and blogging.
+- Advocacy and communications: Interns will work closely with fellows and staff on various forms of outreach and communications, including but not limited to: assisting volunteers advocating for election reform on the local level, media relations, online organizing, list building, supporter management, social media, and blogging.
 Interns should have strong written and verbal communication skills, as well as an outgoing personality.
 Prior knowledge and experience with either social media or advocacy a plus.
-Interns should possess a demonstrated commitment to voting rights issues and electoral structural reform.
+Interns should possess a demonstrated commitment to voting rights issues and/ or the electoral reforms highlighted at FairVote.org and FairVoteAction.org

 - Legal: Interns will work closely with fellows and staff to actively engage in research, writing legal memos, and assisting in writing amicus briefs.
 Interns also have the opportunity to get involved with advocacy, social media outreach, and fundraising.
-The ideal legal intern is a 2L or 3L who has excellent research and writing skills.
-Interns must also have a strong interest in promoting voting systems that achieve an alternative to winner-take-all systems.
-Furthermore, interns should possess a demonstrated commitment to voting rights issues and electoral structural reform.
+An ideal legal intern is a 2L or 3L with excellent research and writing skills.
+Interns must also have a strong interest in promoting voting systems that achieve an alternative to winner-take-all elections.
+Furthermore, interns should possess a demonstrated commitment to voting rights issues and electoral reform.

-Note: Summer internships are particularly competitive, so we recommend that you apply early.
+Note: Because summer internships are particularly competitive, we recommend that you apply early.